Last updated: May 4, 2026

 - The Senior Freeze is often misunderstood.
 It freezes the taxable value, not the whole bill.
 If your city, school district, or other local tax rates rise, your bill can still go up.

 - Income mistakes are common.
 The county may use a broader household-income test than you expect.
-Some counties count a spouse who lives elsewhere and other people living in the home on January 1, as shown in the McHenry County Senior Freeze guidance.
+Some counties count a spouse who lives elsewhere and other people living in the home on January 1.

 - Ownership changes can break the process.
 A new deed, trust transfer, life estate, or new parcel number may stop an auto-renewal and force a new filing.